AnushkaMohanty/ScoreKeeper/README.md

-# a awebsite used to keep score between two players using only frontend
+# a website used to keep score between two players using only frontend